 Keep it Simple

 When driving to a campsite instead of hauling a backpack, it can be tempting to stuff the car with anything that’s within reach.
 But you’ll have a much better time if you limit yourself to a single board game or book, plan your meals so that you’re not packing the whole kitchen and ditch your urban outfits in favour of some practical, outdoor-appropriate clothing.
-Don’t forget that Leave No Trace is a mantra for the modern outdoor enthusiast, so please pack a rubbish bag with you.
+Don’t forget that Leave No Trace is a mantra for the modern outdoor enthusiast.

 You don’t need Everest for a Base Camp